 Emergency Authority - Emergency Authority is invoked when action is required in less than three working days.
 In an emergency, the President acts alone under authority delegated by The Regents.
-When emergency action is required by a campus: 1) the Chancellor signs a letter addressed to the President containing all details of the emergency and forwards the letter to Senior Vice President Kennedy.
-That letter is covered by a brief letter from Senior Vice President Kennedy adding clarifying information as needed, and telling the President which OP and other Officers reviewed and approved the recommendation during the coordination process; or 2) An analyst in OP drafts a letter for the Vice President to sign, addressed to the President and containing all details of the emergency.
+When emergency action is required by a campus: 1) the Chancellor signs a letter addressed to the President containing all details of the emergency and forwards the letter to Executiver Vice President -- Office of the Chief Financial Officer.
+That letter is covered by a brief letter from Executive Vice President adding clarifying information as needed, and telling the President which OP and other Officers reviewed and approved the recommendation during the coordination process; or 2) An analyst in OP drafts a letter for the Vice President to sign, addressed to the President and containing all details of the emergency.
 An Item for Action must be prepared for presentation at the next business meeting, to the Committee of jurisdiction over the action that was taken under Emergency Authority.

 If either of the above actions requires execution of lease documents, the documents to be executed must be approved as to form by the Office of the General Counsel and must accompany the letter to the President, with the required number of duplicate originals tabbed or clipped in all places where signature or initial is required.